Developing Self Advocacy IEP Goals: Your Guide with Examples

 Incorporating self-advocacy goals into a student’s Individualized Education Program (IEP) is vital.
 It empowers students to take an active role in their education, fostering independence and self-confidence.
 It also helps them to communicate their needs effectively to teachers, peers, and family members.

-Creating SMART Self Advocacy IEP Goals
+Creating SMART self-advocacy IEP goals

 When setting self-advocacy IEP goals, it’s crucial to ensure they are SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
 Each of these characteristics plays a vital role in the effectiveness of the IEP goals.